 W.B.
 Yeats, “The Second Coming”

-All the ideas herein are my own and do not reflect the policies of the U.S. government, NOAA or the Department of Education.
+All the ideas contained herein are my own and do not reflect the policies of the U.S. government, NOAA or the Department of Education.
 Were that they could…

 Even in those that offer to translate entire texts, their end-quality was at best dubious.
 We are nitwits when it comes to gathering together in peace.
 Much work remains to do.